 Lead trustee details

-Have the lead trustee’s full name, date of birth and national insurance number ready.
-These details are used for security checks and must match the register exactly.
+Have the lead trustee’s full name (exactly as recorded on TRS, including any middle names), date of birth, and National Insurance number ready.
+These details are used for identity and security checks and must match the register exactly.
+Even a small discrepancy — such as a missing middle name — can cause the check to fail.

 Contact and associated person checks

-Confirm the trust’s email address and telephone number.
-You may also be asked about a trustee, settlor or beneficiary.
-Spell names exactly as on TRS.
+Confirm the trust’s registered email address and telephone number before calling.
+You may also be asked about other parties connected to the trust — a trustee, the settlor, or a beneficiary — as part of HMRC’s anti-money laundering verification.
+Spell names exactly as they appear on TRS.

-- Write details exactly as recorded (spelling, middle names, format).
+- Write down all details exactly as recorded on TRS (spelling, middle names, date format).

-- Share the post‑registration letter with your solicitor to avoid delays.
+- Share the post-registration letter with your solicitor or adviser so they have the reference numbers if needed.

-- If an agent is acting, know who is authorised and who is the recorded lead trustee.
+- If an agent is acting on behalf of the trustees, know who is authorised and confirm who is the recorded lead trustee.

-For formal guidance, see our page to ask HMRC for information about a.
+For HMRC’s formal guidance on requesting trust information, see the GOV.UK page to ask HMRC for information about a trust.

 | Item | Example | Why it matters |